WoollyMittens/useful-panorama/README.md

 Displays a rotating projection of a panoramic image.

-This limited proof of concept is depricated in favour of <a href="http://www.woollymittens.nl/default.php?url=useful-photocylinder"></a>.

-Try the <a href="http://www.woollymittens.nl/default.php?url=useful-panorama">demo</a>.

 ## How to include the script

 The stylesheet is best included in the header of the document.